Get started

 GLOSSA predictions

 The first plot, titled GLOSSA predictions, shows the presence probability predictions within the study area.
-As we are working in the Bayesian framework, each grid cell has associated one predictive posterior distribution, therefore we can obtain a more comprenhensive undertanding of the predictions by exploring metrics like the mean, median or quantiles.
+As we are working in the Bayesian framework, each grid cell has associated one predictive posterior distribution, therefore we can obtain a more comprenhensive undertanding of the predictions and estimated uncertainty by exploring metrics like the mean, median or quantiles.
 Using the three-dot icon , you can open the sidebar to customize the display:

 • Choose between predictions on the fitting layers or the projection layers.